bogue/us-intl-altgr-fr/README.md

 If you want to type `'`, you just press `'`.
 If you want to use `'` as a dead key, you use AltGr (right alt): e.g. `AltGr+' a` will produce `à`.

-This repo is a modified version of Thomas's own take on the default Windows "United States (International)" keyboard layout that mimics the behaviour found in Linux.
 All five dead keys (`` ` ``, `~`, `^`, `'` and `"`) are now only dead when AltGr is pressed, otherwise they function as normal keys.
 Note that the original layout already defines several AltGr combinations, e.g. `AltGr+'` becomes `´`.
 If you want to type these characters in the modified layout, you should follow the old keycombination with a space: e.g. `AltGr+' <SPACE>` will produce `´`.

-Building on Thomas's work, this layout provides an easier access to French characters using the following mapping:
+This layout provides an easier access to French characters using the following mapping:

 - `AltGr + a`: à
 - `AltGr + s`: â